soltani-a/soltania-devops-github-actions-templates-prototype/README.md

-# Générer le README.md pour le repo soltania-devops-github-actions-templates-prototype
+# 🚀 soltania-devops-github-actions-templates-prototype

-readme_content = """# soltania-devops-github-actions-templates-prototype

-## Overview
+## 📖 Overview

 This repository contains **reusable GitHub Actions workflows** designed to provide a consistent CI/CD experience across multiple repositories.
 By centralizing workflows here, you can ensure **DRY principles**, simplify updates, and maintain a **single source of truth** for your DevOps automation.